B1rby/Stack-Based-Buffer-Overflows/Skill Asessment.md

 Breakpoint 1, 0x56555691 in leavemsg ()
 ```
-Now we can examine the stack and identify the bad charcaters.
+Now we can examine the stack and identify the bad characters.
 ```nasm
 ...<SNIP>...
 0xffffd688:     0x55    0x55    0x55    0x55    0x55    0x55    0x55    0x55